hrbrmstr/humanparser/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-humanparser is a very small package that parses full (human) names into their component parts
+humanparser is a very small package that parses full (human) names into their component parts.
+Uses code from the node.js [humanparser](https://github.com/chovy/humanparser) module.

 The following functions are implemented: